 ABR: What about camping?
 Are there any laws about wild camping?

-FF: Camping in Romania is not as organized and popular as it is in other countries and there is nothing stopping you to camp almost anywhere.
+FF: Camping in Romania is not as organized and popular as it is in other countries and there is nothing stopping you from camping almost anywhere.
 You don’t even have to go to areas too remote, local people are happy to let tourists camp on their land.
 Lighting fires though, including barbecues, is restricted to specially allocated areas.

 ABR: Which are the best regions to ride, and why?